Kolton-splendid/gab/README.md

 - Enter the directory: ```cd gab```
 - Compile and install: ```makepkg -si```

-- (or download the 'gab' package from the AUR.)
+- (or download the 'gabtwo' package from the AUR.)

 # Usage
 - Install package: ```gab -S <pkg>```